Making a written submission

 The committee will not disclose or publish any submission which it has accepted on a confidential basis.
 However, confidential evidence will be kept and, in some circumstances, may be released after 30 years.

+Parliamentary privilege.
 Written submissions that are accepted by a committee are protected by parliamentary privilege.
-This means that no legal action can be taken against you in a court of law in relation to the evidence in your submission.
+This means that no legal action can be taken against you in relation to the evidence in your submission.
 However, parliamentary privilege applies only to submissions published by the committee.
 If you choose to publish your submission in another form, for example on your website, that publication will not be protected by parliamentary privilege.
-You can, however, refer others to your submission on the committee's website.
+You can, however, refer others to your submission on the committee’s website.

 With the protection of parliamentary privilege comes your responsibility to not deliberately mislead the committee, which may be punishable as a contempt of Parliament.